Randall Kennedy: Views

+Kennedy is a strong critic of the US Supreme Court's decision in Shelby County v.
+Holder, writing that it was "the most unjustifiable and hurtful decision imposed upon black America during the past half century...that cripple[d] legislation for which proponents of racial justice marched, bled, and in some instances died."

+Kennedy has criticized the prison abolition and defund the police movements, stating that "It is true that far too many people are imprisoned in the US, that the process by which people are incarcerated is shot through with unfairness, than an appreciable number of prisoners are wrongly convicted, and that cruel, inhumane, and dangerous conditions are far too prevalent in American prisons.
+America is disgraced by the barbarity, the hyper-punitiveness, and the obvious inequities in its system of criminal justice.
+But it is not improper for a society to protect itself from individuals who rape, murder, assault, or rob others in violation of laws that set boundaries that, if crossed, make one vulnerable to imprisonment."
+Kennedy opposes the death penalty.

 In March 2021, Kennedy participated in a debate hosted by Intelligence Squared US on the issue of slavery reparations, taking the position that he is "not an enemy of reparations, but has deep concerns about it".
 He said his principal objections were the waste of important time and energy on a "futile movement", administrative difficulties associated with reparations, that they poorly target those who are presently in need, and that reparations will likely have unintended consequences.

 Current activities

 Through numerous appearances on the lecture circuit, Kennedy continues to promote debate on hot-button racial issues in the public arena.
 "If you are socially isolated", he told Regan Goode in The New York Times, "you are more vulnerable to stereotypes and myths, you won't have the opportunity to have conversations with someone who has a different social background than you."
 While many critics have attempted to use Kennedy's work to advance their own agendas, he has retained his academic independence.
 "Against black pessimists", wrote Galston and Wasserman, "[Kennedy] argues that substantial progress has been made toward the ideal of color-blind justice.
 Against complacent whites, he argues that there is still a long way to go."
-According to Kennedy noted, the relationship between white and black America remains one of America's most perplexing problems.
+According to Kennedy, the relationship between white and black America remains one of America's most perplexing problems.
 "Obviously there are all sorts of ethnic, racial conflicts in American society", Kennedy told Smith, "but there's one that is deeper than all the others and that's white/black racial conflict."

 Kennedy served as a trustee of Princeton University from 1994 to 1998 and from 2005 to 2015.
 He also serves on the Board of Directors at The National Coalition Against Censorship.

+In May 2023, Kennedy gave a long-form interview on the Lex Fridman podcast entitled "The N-Word - History of Race, Law, Politics, and Power".